beark/ftl/README.md

 user@home:~/ftl_example$ ./ex
 be, by, and, then, will, first, these, words, length, sorted, lexicographically,
 ```
 Confused by how this works?
-Well, ```ftl::comparing``` takes as argument a "getter" for some member and returns a function that orders two objects based on the value of this member (in this particular case, it returns an ```std::function<ftl::ord(const std::string&, const std::string&)>```).
-Then, ```ftl::getComparator<string>``` returns the standard compare function for strings, which simply orders them based on its own <,>,== operators.
-Because ```ftl::ord``` is a monoid, any function returning and ordering is _also_ a monoid, and hence we can simply combine these two ordering functions with the monoid operator.
+Well, ```ftl::comparing``` takes as argument a "getter" for some member and returns a function that orders two objects based on the value of this member (in this particular case, it returns an ```ftl::function<ftl::ord,const std::string&, const std::string&>```).
+Then, ```ftl::getComparator<string>``` returns the standard compare function for strings, which simply orders them based on their own <,>,== operators.
+Because ```ftl::ord``` is a monoid, any function returning an ordering is _also_ a monoid, and hence we can simply combine these two ordering functions with the monoid operator.
 Thus, the result of ```comparing(&string::size) ^ getComparator<string>()``` is a function that orders two strings, first by their size, and then by string's built-in operators.
 Finally, ```ftl::lessThan``` creates a function that returns true if the ordering function given as argument orders the left hand side as "smaller" than the right hand side.